ravi-addanki/weightLiftingML/README.md

 # weightLiftingML
 Machine Learning for Weight Lifting data

 This repository is for analyzing weight lifting data orignated from <http://groupware.les.inf.puc-rio.br/har>.
 The machine learning algorithm is going to use the data and predict if the Weight Lifting Excercises are done correctly based on the new data collected.

-Look at the html document produced and available.
+Please look at the pdf document produced and available (weightLiftingML.pdf).

 Ref: